asierra383/The-Dali-Museum-Cost-Benefit-Analysis/README.md

 In order to get the given prices of the system vendors, there were steps taken & vendors also needed certain information to give a quote
 - An initial meeting was usually conducted first in order to follow up with a product demonstration, & then pricing was discussed
-- Vendors usually asked for storage needs (hot & cold), storage type, numbers of users (concurrent and/or admin users), & needed vendor native integrations
+- Vendors usually asked for storage needs (hot & cold), storage type, numbers of users (concurrent and/or admin users), & needed vendor native integrations to consider quotes
   - Vendor integrations through their APIs were not included in the cost-benefit analysis due to project constraints since I could not receive all of those figures & have them added before the end of the project timeline
   - Terentia &  Filecamp are exceptions because Terentia did include integrations into the quote, while Filecamp has no public API to allow integrations at this point